The Advanced Management Series is a program designed to enhance your knowledge, skills, and abilities to effectively manage others.

 May 30, 2019 | 8:00 am - 12 noon

 Managing performance is an expectation of all our campus leaders/managers.
 This interactive session will invite you to consider ways to motivate and engage your staff to achieve their goals and the goals of the unit.
 Data, research and stories will be shared to bring this topic to life!
 Utilizing true-to-life workplace scenarios, we will also practice verbal feedback (meaningful conversations), as well as explore and identify coachable moments.

 June 13, 2019 | 8:00 am - 10:30 am

 Healthy, engaged, and productive staff are critical to the success and performance of the University.
 Through this course, learn about the direct links between individual health, performance, and engagement at work, and how staff can be impacted by health improvement programs.
 As a leader, take away ideas on how to support best practices in the area of health improvement and performance within your unit, as well as your own personal strategies for improving resilience, energy, and overall well-being.

 UI Learning & Development offers a variety of courses to enhance your leadership skills.
 Visit our Employee Self Service | My Training for dates and times of upcoming courses.

 Due to space limitations, early registrations by university managers/supervisors who can commit to the entire series will be honored first.
 A one-time admission fee is required to support program costs.
 Watch for open enrollment in the fall of each year (typically November/December).
-Participants who are admitted to the Advanced Management Series will be notified of their enrollment in January/February.
+Participants who are admitted to the Advanced Management Series will be notified of their enrollment after the application deadline.